Plan Change 1: Natural Hazards

 Natural hazard maps

-You can see if a natural hazard is mapped on your property by using the link below.
+You can see if a natural hazard is mapped on your property in the District Plan.

 Coastal erosion and coastal flooding